krother/training_and_teaching_methods/wrapping_up/lightning_talks.md

 ### Skip material

-For a 5-minute talk you don't need to prepare a slide deck or handout.
-One or two visuals are usually enough.
 Good presentations are spoken freely.
+Encourage people to show code, notebooks or websites instead of spending a lot of time preparing slides or even handouts.